Berkeley-CS61B/skeleton-sp16/lab2/spec/lab2.md

 `cd` into the the DebugPractice directory located in the lab2 directory.
 You'll notice a few colorfully named classes.
 You won't have to modify any of the code here; your purpose is to successfully finish each debugging exercise by collecting all the "treasures" by performing increasingly complex debugging gymnastics.

 ### Stroll Through the Park

 Our first exercise introduces us to our core tools, the `breakpoint` and the `step over` button.
 In the left-hand Project view, right click on the `StrollThroughThePark` file (like you did to Years.java in lab 2b) and this time select the `Debug` option.
+If the Debug option doesn't appear, it's because you didn't re-import your project (see steps 1-8 of lab2b).

 ![Right Click Debug](img/1_right_click.png)